garydunkerley/garydunkerley.github.io/_pages/about.md

 ## Hello!

-I'm a graduate student at UGA; currently, I'm thinking about [Heegaard Floer homology](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology) and how the structures of 3- & 4-manifolds are influenced by the surfaces that ["sit"](https://en.wikipedia.org/wiki/Embedding) inside of them.
+I'm a graduate student at UGA.
+I'm currently thinking about [Heegaard Floer homology](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology) and how the structures of 3- & 4-manifolds are influenced by the surfaces that ["sit"](https://en.wikipedia.org/wiki/Embedding) inside of them.
 I try to do some trailbiking in my spare time!